-Payment entitlements form the basis of the Basic Payment Scheme and were established (allocated) in 2015, which was the first year of the Basic Payment Scheme.
-Once you have established your entitlements in 2015, you own these entitlements and access to the Basic Payment Scheme will depend on the number of payment entitlements you hold.
+Payment entitlements form the basis of the BPS and were established (allocated) in 2015, which was the first year of the BPS.
+Your access to the BPS will depend on the number of payment entitlements you hold.

-You must submit a SAF to activate your payment entitlements in 2017 under the Basic Payment Scheme to receive payment for Basic Payment Scheme and Greening Payment and if appropriate, Young Farmers' Payment
+You must submit a Single Application to activate your payment entitlements in 2019 under the BPS to receive payment for BPS and Greening Payment and if appropriate, Young Farmer Payment (YFP).

-50. Can I still apply for Basic Payment Scheme entitlements?
+50. Can I still apply for BPS entitlements?

-The only way to establish new entitlements in 2017 is
+The only way to establish new entitlements in 2019 is

-Through the Regional Reserve (as a new entrant or young farmer) - you will need to submit the 2017 YFP/RR form and supporting evidence by 15 May 2017.
+Through the Regional Reserve (RR) (as a new entrant (NE) or young farmer (YF)) - you will need to submit the 2019 Young Farmers' Payment/Regional Reserve form and supporting evidence by 15 May 2019.

-You should be aware that you can only have one successful application to the Regional Reserve, so if you applied in 2015 and/or 2016 and were unsuccessful, you can apply again.
-If you successfully established entitlements from the Regional Reserve in 2015 or 2016, you cannot apply again.
+You should be aware that you can only have one successful application to the RR, so if you applied in 2015, 2016, 2017 and/or 2018 and were unsuccessful, you can apply again.
+If you successfully established entitlements from the RR in 2015, 2016, 2017 or 2018 you cannot apply again.

-If you did not establish BPS entitlements in 2015, and you are not eligible for an allocation of entitlements from the Regional Reserve, you will have to purchase/lease entitlements in 2017 to be eligible to claim Basic Payment.
+If you did not establish BPS entitlements in 2015, and you are not eligible for an allocation of entitlements from the RR, you will have to purchase/lease entitlements in 2019 to be eligible to claim BPS.